stendro/msm8996_lge_kernel/README.md

 * "DEVICE" will be one of the above names (case sensitive).
 * You should also configure your compiler path in ´build.sh´.

-## A bit of info
+## More info

 This is the Oreo branch (v2).
-It builds workable kernels for all above devices.
+It builds functional kernels for all above devices.

+Building for H990DS will cause "copy_finished.sh" to auto-generate a H990SS zip as well.
+The kernels are the same, it's just differences in cmd-line (adjusted by ´anykernel.sh´) to select dual, or single sim (SS).

-Branch 'lge-3.18-stable', like the name implies, is an upstreamed base LG kernel with various fixes - for convenience sake.
-It can be an ideal starting point for other's wanting to try kernel development for LG's MSM8996 devices.
+Branch 'lge-3.18-stable' is an upstreamed base LG kernel with various fixes - for convenience sake.
+It can be an ideal starting point for others' wanting to try kernel development for LG's MSM8996 devices.

 [LG G5]: <https://forum.xda-developers.com/lg-g5/development/h850-mk2000-kernel-t3707822>
 [LG V20]: <https://forum.xda-developers.com/v20/development/h918-h910-us996-ucl-mk2000-kernel-t3708330>